Skip to content

 }'

-The data element above is an array containing individual messages.
+The example data is an array containing individual messages.
 Each message is represented as an array, containing values in the order they were described in the schema.
-If a message in this particular batch contains a null or empty value, it will be replaced with the default value if one is declared.
+For columns where a default is declared, NULL or empty values are replaced with default values.